Isobel Redmond: Parliament

 On behalf of the SA Liberals, Redmond backed premier Mike Rann's support for same-sex marriage in October 2011.
 She joined all state Labor leaders and, later on a personal basis only, the LNP's Campbell Newman, in support of marriage equality.

 Redmond came under mounting internal party and media pressure her performance during the 2010 election and she suffered dwindling poll ratings during the period of the Weatherill government.
 Controversially, Redmond confirmed that she had said in answer to a question that the best way to deal with workplace gender discrimination was to ignore it.
 She also backed unsuccessful candidate and SA Liberal Party director Bev Barber to replace Mary Jo Fisher in the Senate, even considering replacing Fisher herself.
 As well, she threatened to sue the Liberal Party in 2006 over a five percent levy on Liberal MP salaries introduced by Iain Evans to fund election campaigns.
-Her announced intention to cut of a quarter of the public service if she won government, was subsequently said was not to be Liberal Party policy.
+Her announced intention to cut off a quarter of the public service if she won government, was subsequently said was not to be Liberal Party policy.
 She also refused to confirm speculation that she had offered the state Liberal leadership to former federal Liberal leader Alexander Downer.

 On 19 October 2012, her predecessor as opposition leader, Martin Hamilton-Smith, announced he would be challenging Redmond for the parliamentary leadership of the South Australian Liberal Party.
 Deputy leader Mitch Williams was challenged by Steven Marshall.
 At the ballot on 23 October, Redmond retained the leadership by one vote, but Marshall was elected to the deputy leadership.

 Redmond resigned as the leader of the Liberal Party on 31 January 2013, citing the need to end "ongoing leadership speculation and disunity" as the primary factor in her decision.
 Steven Marshall was chosen to replace her.

 Redmond suffered a swing against her at the 2014 election in Heysen on the primary, two-party and two-candidate vote, and faced the SA Greens after preferences.
 The two-party swing against her was 3 points, while some booths recorded two-party swings against her of up to 8 points.

 Redmond used parliamentary privilege on 20 May 2014 to claim that the Electoral Commission of South Australia's head commissioner Kay Mousley was "utterly corrupt" following the 2014 election result.
 Facing a potential privileges committee investigation and a request to substantiate or withdraw the remarks, she withdrew her remarks and apologised on 5 June 2014.
 In response to Mousley's announcement in May 2015 that she would step down after a decade of service, Redmond remarked "hooray".

 On 18 January 2017, Redmond announced that she would be retiring from parliament at the 2018 state election.